Alex Timbers

-Alex Timbers (born August 7, 1978) is an American writer and director and the recipient of Tony, Golden Globe, Drama Desk, Outer Critics Circle, and London Evening Standard Awards, as well as two OBIE and Lucile Lortel Awards.
-He also received the 2019 Drama League Founder's Award for Excellence in Directing and the 2016 Jerome Robbins Award for Directing.
-He was nominated for a 2020 Grammy Award.
-For his work on Moulin Rouge!
-The Musical, Timbers won a 2021 Tony Award for Best Director of a Musical.
+Alex Timbers (born August 7, 1978) is an American writer and director best known for his work on stage and television.
+He has received numerous accolades including two Tony Awards, a Golden Globe Award, a Drama Desk Award, as well as nominations for a Primetime Emmy Award and a Grammy Award.
+Timbers received the Drama League Founder's Award for Excellence in Directing and the Jerome Robbins Award for Directing.